oamg/leapp-repository/docs/source/upgrade-architecture-and-workflow/dracut-modules-and-upgrade-initramfs.md

 copies it to `/boot`.

 ## Network in initramfs
 Currently networking support in the initramfs is experimental.
-See [TDB link LEAPP_DEVEL_INITRAM_NETWORK]() for more information.
+See {ref}`configuring-ipu:leapp_devel_initram_network` for more information.

 ## Debugging inside initramfs
-See [TDB link]() for detailed information about initramfs debugging.
+See {ref}`the debugging tutorial<tutorials/troubleshooting-debugging:debugging inside initramfs>` for detailed information about initramfs debugging.